ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 ---

 I want to create a wrapper around AWS-SDK - let's take dynamoDB for example.

 My wrapper will have bunch of functions that uses aws-sdk to talk to dynamo.

-All the functions within that wrapper will modify a single table.
-The tricky part is: That table name is not static and can be different based on the execution.
-As a matter of fact we use AWS Parameter Store for it which means those config will be available asynchronously, at runtime.
+All the functions within that wrapper will modify a single table but that table name is known only a runtime - it's basically a config that is stored somewhere and we need to make async call to fetch that value.

 Problem is, how do you write the code in a smart way and keep it DRY.

-Ideally if the config we're static I would just do womething like:
+Ideally if the config were static I would just do womething like:

 {% highlight js %}
 const putValue = value => dynamo.put({value, table:config.table}));